ceruno/aaos/docs/exports/sentinelone.md

-This function fetches all the information from a SentinelOne endpoint like `/agents` and exports it to any configured connector (Elastic, Grafana Loki, DataSet).
+This function fetches all the information from a SentinelOne endpoint like `/web/api/v2.1/agents` and exports it to any configured connector (Elastic, Grafana Loki, DataSet).

-!!! note annotate "[Endpoint]"
+!!! note annotate "Endpoint"

     ``` http
     GET /exports/s1
     ```

-    [Endpoint]: ../exports/s1 "Direct Link"

 ## Agents